Saturday, June 28, 1997

 “Airbag”

-This is “one of the best and most majestic opening tracks on any record ever made, hands down.”
+Airbag is “a dizzying sonic sculpture.”
+CC It is “one of the best and most majestic opening tracks on any record ever made, hands down.”
 BZ It is the “agenda-setter for the album to follow: the voice, words, noise breaks, guitar solos, carefully positioned ‘motivic’ bass and drums.”
 DG-51 It is “clever how something which sounds vast and symphonic is actually…about the airbags that are fitted to cars as a safety device.”
 DG-48 The song “conveys the odd feeling of being saved by technology from technology, and it does so with awesome grandeur that few bands could hope to touch.”
 AS

 “As if pulled from the wreckage having just watched life flash before his eyes, Yorke affirms in the confident chorus, ‘In an interstellar burst / I’m back to save the universe.’”
 EX “He blends the addled confusion of a car-crash survivor with the testifying fervor of someone who truly believes himself to be born again.”
 AS In fact, he walked away unharmed from a car accident in 1987 and said, “Every time you have a near accident, instead of just sighing and carrying on, you should pull over, get out of the car and run down the street screaming, ‘I’M BACK!
 I’M ALIVE!
 My life has started again today!”
-CS
+CQ’17

 Overall, though, the song is “notably non-wordy, with the two instrumental breaks.”
 DG-49 “There’s a constant fear that all of the musical elements are going to end up colliding and drifting off into nothingness, and yet when it’s all over it feels effortlessly graceful.”
 UP It is “a quicksilver, heady mix of elements;” AS “first the brain-melting deluge, then ripples of funk, a sexy drum lurch and some Maxinquaye basslines.”
-GN It includes Jonny “Greenwood’s King Crimson-style guitar chords” QM and Selway’s “hissing, spitting drums” QM alongside Colin Greenwood’s “deeply sinister soundtrack of Mellotron…reggae-style bass” QM “communicating far more by what it leaves out than what it keeps.”
+GN It includes Jonny “Greenwood’s King Crimson-style guitar chords” Q and Selway’s “hissing, spitting drums” Q alongside Colin Greenwood’s “deeply sinister soundtrack of Mellotron…reggae-style bass” Q “communicating far more by what it leaves out than what it keeps.”
 AS “No drummer has ever come closer to capturing the cut-up aesthetic of sampled percussion without losing the advantages of playing live drums.”
 BZ

 The ”unusual rhythm section allows room for some underwater guitar effects to enter, providing just the bright amount of psychedelic wash for these proceedings.”
-AS Producer Nigel Godrich pulls it all together, “turning distorted guitars and electronic drums into a combo,” CS creating “a mutant, DJ Shadow–like rock, warping Selway’s drums through guitar pedals, racing to build back to that opening riff.”
+AS Producer Nigel Godrich pulls it all together, “turning distorted guitars and electronic drums into a combo,” CQ’17 creating “a mutant, DJ Shadow–like rock, warping Selway’s drums through guitar pedals, racing to build back to that opening riff.”
 RG

 “Paranoid Android”

-This is “a towering pop mutation” RB “clocking in at a tortured, schizophrenic 6-and-a-half minutes.”
-BZ It is “as tricky and complex as anything found in ‘70s prog,” DF “a ‘Bohemian Rhapsody’ for the nineties.”
-AD It also “draws comparisons to The Beatles’ ‘A Day in the Life’” RV and its three stitched-together parts from other songs was inspired by the Beatles’ “Happiness Is a Warm Gun.”
-RS’11 “tethered…by a pleading urgency in which Yorke lashes out at his unnamed opposition in between distorted guitar screeches and dead-eyed harmonies.”
+The song is “tethered…by a pleading urgency in which Yorke lashes out at his unnamed opposition in between distorted guitar screeches and dead-eyed harmonies.”
 BB Guitarist Ed O’Brien described the song as “Queen meets the Pixes.”
-RG The initial version was “a 14-minute sprawler that included organ” CS which producer Nigel Godrich said delved into “Deep Purple territory” RG while Yorke jokingly described the song as a “Pink Floyd cover.”
+RG The initial version was “a 14-minute sprawler that included organ” CQ’17 which producer Nigel Godrich said delved into “Deep Purple territory” RG while Yorke jokingly described the song as a “Pink Floyd cover.”
 FT

 “The comparisons to ‘Bohemian Rhapsody’ were inevitable, but whereas Queen’s song suite bursts with melodic joy, the moody “Paranoid Android” is full of anxiety and lacks any obvious hooks.”
 BB “There’s absolutely no interest in coddling listeners or adhering to trends” SA and when Radiohead released it as the album’s first single, they refused to cut it down for radio.
 RS’11 It is “a lumbering Frankenstein’s monster of sludgy prog-rock and stuttery electronica” SA which “incorporates several different styles into a single bombastic symphony of dread.”
-RV
+CQ’17

 The epic is packed with “alternating time signatures, wild dynamic shifts, drama and adrenaline to spare.”
 VH1 “This dizzying suite begins as a creepy lullaby” EX and then “combusts with speaker-blown alt-rock,” EX “morphing and rocketing around like a firework with a broken fuse.”
-CS“Just when you think you’ve had enough, it slows back down” SP to “the Gregorian-chant pace working subtle magic on our defenses that have already been battered by the first two parts,” AS “before finally being sucked down into hell with a squalling guitar freakout.”
+CQ’17“Just when you think you’ve had enough, it slows back down” SP to “the Gregorian-chant pace working subtle magic on our defenses that have already been battered by the first two parts,” AS “before finally being sucked down into hell with a squalling guitar freakout.”
 EX “Greenwood gives you every reason to practice your air guitar, where everything sounds as if it’s burning down.”
-CS
+CQ’17

 It is long enough that one of its “three sections…even has its own sub-section.
 There’s a terrific, jazzy 7/8 part with electric piano and deep-grooving bass; there’s a hefty dose of blistering rock (with two guitar solos); and there’s a truly awesome vocal harmony sequence reminiscent of a load of monks chanting a particularly intense extract from David Bowie’s ‘The Man Who Sold the World.’”
-QM
+Q

 “Yorke delivers some of his best singing here, pleading for redemption from on high only to be rebuffed by another version of himself snapping him back to reality.”
 AS Listening to the song is about spending time “with either a manic-depressive or a brief thunderstorm.”
 SP Yorke wrote it after encountering a woman at a bar who turned violent when someone spilled a drink on her.
 BZ He said it was about “the fall of the Roman Empire, but good luck finding anything in the lyrics that seem related to that topic in any way.”
-RS’11 The title refers to Marvin the Paranoid Android from Douglas Adams’ The Hitchhiker’s Guide to the Galaxy, CS but that also seems to have nothing to do with the song.
+RS’11 The title refers to Marvin the Paranoid Android from Douglas Adams’ The Hitchhiker’s Guide to the Galaxy, CQ’17 but that also seems to have nothing to do with the song.
 “As unhinged as the lyrics…may seem, there is a consistent thread of dread running through them, the feeling that all of these seemingly unreal acts of tyranny and fascism are committed on a smaller scale every single day.”
 AS

 The video “interestingly seems to reflect the sound as heard.”
 DG-54 “The adventures of the cartoon protagonists seem to match the music.”
 DG-54